Menu Cost Calculator

 - Open the calculator

-- Enter the selling price for your dish
+- Put the price that you want to sell your dish for.

 - Click “Calculate”

-- Explore visual breakdowns with pie and bar charts
+- Discover visual breakdowns with pie and bar charts

 This user-friendly workflow ensures the tool is both accessible and powerful.